Best Dating Sites

 Study

-The quality of our relationships impacts the way we make non-relationship choices in our lives, according to a new study.
+The quality of our relationships impacts the way we make non-relationship choices in our lives, according to this study.

 Researchers took three sets of study participants and determined how many options they felt they needed in order to make a wise decision.